cdiener/hugo-page/content/front/current.md

 In the last year(s) I switched my focus to the microbiome in the human gut which means I basically study the genetic material from the microbial communities that live within us.
-I am working with several data sets that deal with the microbiota in diabetes and try to identify the major changes in the microbiome in the transition from a healthy person to a diseased one. and to understand how the microbiome interacts with the host metabolism.
-I use various methods ranging from statistics to mathematical modeling in order to understand how the microbiome affects the host metabolism.
+I am working with several data sets that deal with the microbiota in diabetes and am trying to identify the major changes in the microbiome during the transition from a healthy individual to a diseased one.
+To that effect, I use various methods ranging from statistics to mathematical modeling in order to understand how the microbiome affects the host metabolism.